awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2021-image-inpainting-eng.md

 Some guided colorization methods:

 * Zhang et al. [6].
-A deep-learning based guided colorization method that learns semantic similarities from large datasets.
+A deep-learning based guided colorization approach that learns semantic similarities from large datasets.
 * Levin et al. [7].
-A quadratic optimization method that restores colors according to similar intensities.
+A quadratic optimization approach, which restores colors according to similar intensities.
 * Gastal et al. [8].
-A learning-free image processing method that is based on the edge-preserving filtering.
+A learning-free image processing method, which is based on the edge-preserving filtering.

 Looking at the Figure 4 it is clearly seen that the proposed approach tends to produce color-consistent results, while three other methods have color bleeding artifacts both on the inpainted monochromic bottleneck at the top, and natural monochrome picture at the bottom.